fmatter/cariban_nps/overview.md

 > Dem  P       N     Prtcl N    Adv Prtcl Prtcl Prtcl         Dem       Prtcl P      Adv   Pro P   Vt          Vi        Prtcl
 > ‘This is why there is really no good language, maybe they have also told you so, but’</pre>

+-   N Postp N (*serö yau maing* ‘at this word’):

+> (ra-personal-narrative-157) Akawaio (Caesar-Fox 2003)
+> <pre>
+> <i>iwangbe tok eji tok enubaning bra tugaik serö yau maing eji mörö maing</i>
+> iwang-be    tok eji tok enuba-ning  bra tugaik serö yau maing eji mörö maing
+> hunger-Attr 3Pl be  3Pl teach-A.Nzr Neg like   this Loc word  be  that word
+> A           Pro Vi  Pro N           Adv P      Pro  P   N     Vi  Dem  N
+> ‘There is word here that they are hungry and there is no one to teach them’</pre>

 -   N \[V…\] N (a four-word NP):

 > (ra-personal-narrative-204) Akawaio (Caesar-Fox 2003)